OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-20.md

 ## 2 Chronicles 20:28

-They came to Jerusalem with harps, lyres, and trumpets, to the house of the Lord.
+They entered Jerusalem with harps, lyres, and trumpets, proceeding to the house of the Lord.

 ---